I will admit that we eat dishes with Jalapeños pretty frequently so making these Candied Jalapeños instead of pickling gave us some delicious options.

 Using a ladle, fill sterilized mason jars leaving about ½ inch of headspace.

 Remove any air bubbles by inserting a flexible spatula down the sides of the jars.
 Adjust headspace if necessary.

 Wipe jar rims, place lids on jar and screw on bands finger tight.

-You will need the following ingredients to make Candied Jalapeños: Jalapeños, White Sugar, Apple Cider Vinegar, Garlic Powder, Celery Seed, Ground Turmeric and Crushed Red Pepper Flakes.
+You will need the following ingredients to make this Candied Jalapeños recipe (see recipe card for quantities): Jalapeños, White Sugar, Apple Cider Vinegar, Garlic Powder, Celery Seed, Ground Turmeric and Crushed Red Pepper Flakes.

 🥣 How to make Candied Jalapeños